JulienMaille/hifi-api/README.md

 ## Setup

-Run `tidal_auth/tidal_auth.py` and follow the instructions to authenticate.
+Run `pip install -r requirements.txt` in `tidal_auth/`.
+Then run `tidal_auth/tidal_auth.py` and follow the instructions to authenticate.
 The script saves its output in a file `token.json`.
 Keep it safe.

 > [!NOTE]
 >